jayeshkr77/Munsi/README.md

 # Munsi
-A light weight simple logger middleware for express server.
+A light weight simple logger middleware for express server. *It has no third party package dependency*.

 ## 1. Installation